satybald/satybald.github.io/_posts/2017-07-29-learning-scala-notes-of-present-me-to-past-me.markdown

 categories: scala
 ---

 Scala has a notable adoption in the industry, especially in Big Data community.
 However, given the richness of functionality, it takes a time to grasp and master language concept.
 When you're a beginner you have a challenge from where to start a study journey.
 Given the vast amount of literature about Scala and video resources, it might present a problem for a new commer.

 Below a list of a best resource from my opinion to start, if I were in the past just starting learning Scala.
-Please note that you still need to put a considerable effort to master a language and put "10,000 hours" effort.
-This, not a shortcut, it just that makes a path easier.
+Please note this is not a shortcut, or 24 hour book series, you still need to put a considerable effort to master a language and put "10,000 hours" effort.

 * [scala-exercises.org][scala-exercises.org].
 As I'm a big fun of learning by doing concept, this site an excellent opportunity to learn scala by doing interactive exercises.
 What I really like about the exercises, they not only covering basic Scala, but has a variety of exercises to learn about Scala libraries and frameworks.